 Early engineers and scientists solved their problems with empirical solutions born of hard-earned experience with precious little theory.
 Soon these early engineers and scientists teamed together with practical experience to study many types of wear and lubrication problems.

-One such individual is Bernard Suave' of Northwest Automatic Lubrication, Inc. (NWAL) where his decades of practical experience will be incorporated into a new system.
-Typical cost effective systems today consist of a pump and a network (typically a set of progressive blocks) to distribute the exact amount of grease to specific locations.
+Typical cost effective systems today consist of a grease pump and a network (typically a set of progressive blocks and grease lines) to distribute the exact amount of grease to specific locations.
 Errors in this approach consist of running the pump dry, breaking lines that carry the grease to a blockage in the system.
 Besides breaking a line, and running the pump dry, we don't have an economical solution to detecting and fixing blockages, except for hands on debugging.
-The only indication that a blockage has occurred is an over-pressure fault which shuts the whole system down.
+When a blockage occurrs typically an over-pressure fault results which usually shuts the whole system down.

 Misty Windmill is currently doing research to find an economical solution this dilemma, as well as modernizing the controller which will provide wireless communication back to the maintenance department as well as owners of the system.